RajMaheshP/application-management-system/README.md

-\# Application Management System
+\# 📄 Application Management System

-A PHP and MySQL based web application that allows users to submit applications and enables administrators to review, approve, or reject them through a secure admin dashboard.
+A secure \*\*PHP \& MySQL-based web application\*\* that allows users to submit applications and enables administrators to review, approve, or reject them through a role-based admin dashboard.